Conservapedia: Environmentalism

-Conservapedia formerly described global warming as a "liberal hoax".
-An article on the "Pacific Northwest Arboreal Octopus" received particular attention, although Schlafly asserted that it was intended as a parody of environmentalism.
+Conservapedia formerly described global warming as a "liberal hoax."

+Conservapedia included an entry on the Pacific Northwest Arboreal Octopus, a 1998 internet hoax, with some readers being left unsure whether Conservapedia was being serious about the creature's existence.
+Schlafly asserted that the article was intended as a parody of environmentalism.
 By March 4, 2007, the entry had been deleted.